sareronald/11-note-taker/README.md

 ## User Story

-AS A user, I want to be able to write and save notes
+As a user, I want to be able to write and save notes
-I WANT to be able to delete notes I've written before SO THAT I can organise my thoughts and keep track of tasks I need to complete
+I want to be able to delete notes I've written before so that I can organise my thoughts and keep track of tasks I need to complete.

 ## Acceptance Criteria